top of page

 -Type 3: Mixed Verbs: Both -te and Vowel Change

 Mixed verbs combine characteristics of regular and irregular verbs.
-They have both a vowel change in the stem and take the -te endings like regular verbs in the Präteritum.
+They change the vowel and use -te endings.

 Example: bringen (to bring)